AbdKaan/chat-with-pdf/README.md

 - Generate context-aware responses based on PDF content and user queries
 - Cache responses to improve performance

+## Example

+Response to my CV with the message: "Is he a good applicant for a backend developer role?"

+Based on the provided CV, Abdullah Kaan is a strong candidate for a backend developer role.
+His resume highlights:

+* Relevant Skills:  Proficiency in Go (demonstrated by the Gator project), Python, and experience with databases (PostgreSQL, SQL).
+His Boot.dev backend development certification further strengthens this.
+* Project Experience: The \"Gator\" project specifically showcases his backend skills, demonstrating his ability to build a CLI tool with database integration.
+* Education: Completion of a rigorous backend development program (Boot.dev) and a Computer Engineering BSc.
+His coursework includes relevant subjects like algorithms, data structures, and database systems.
+* Other Relevant Skills: Experience with Docker and CI/CD pipelines (GitHub Workflow) are valuable assets for a backend developer.

+While his experience is somewhat limited, his recent completion of the Boot.dev program and his demonstrated skills in Go and database management make him a promising candidate.
+The lack of extensive professional backend experience should be considered, but his potential is evident.

 ## Requirements

 - Python